11 Chinese New Year Foods to Eat for Good Luck

 6. Spring Rolls

 Spring rolls grace tables year-round, but these lucky Chinese New Year foods are also enjoyed for the holiday as a token of wealth.
-Spring rolls are easy to assemble wonton wrappers are filled with anything from fresh vegetables such as bean sprouts or cabbage, to heartier fillings such as pork.
+Best of all, spring rolls are easy to assemble if you want to add them to your Chinese New Year food spread.

 7. Noodles

 "Longevity" noodles are a traditional Chinese New Year food served as a symbol of longevity in life.
-Traditionally the noodles are prepared as one continuous strand signifying a long life ahead.
-Longevity noodles are not only served as a traditional Lunar New Year food but also on special occasions such as birthdays.
+Traditionally, the noodles are prepared as one continuous strand, signifying a long life ahead.
+Like many Chinese New Year foods, they are also believed to bring good luck.

 via Canva